dominikbraun/dca/networking/built-in-network-drivers.md

 The most commonly used built-in network drivers are `bridge`, `overlay` and `macvlan`.
 Together they cover a very broad list of networking use cases and environments.

+### Quick summary

+Docker Native Network Drivers:
+* **Host**: With the `host` driver, a container uses the networking stack of the host.
+There is no namespace separation, and all interfaces on the host can be used directly by the container.
+* **Bridge**: The `bridge` driver creates a Linux bridge on the host that is managed by Docker.
+By default, containers on a bridge can communicate with each other.
+External access to containers can also be configured through the bridge driver.
+* **Overlay**: The `overlay` driver creates an overlay network that supports multi-host networks out of the box.
+It uses a combination of local Linux bridges and VXLAN to overlay container-to-container communications over physical network infrastructure.
+* **MACVLAN**: The `macvlan` driver uses the Linux MACVLAN bridge mode to establish a connection between container interfaces and a parent host interface.
+It can be used to provide IP addresses to containers that are routable on the physical network.
+Additionally, VLANs can be trunked to the `macvlan` driver to enforce Layer 2 container segmentation.
+* **None**: The `none` driver gives a container its own networking stack and network namespace.
+It does not configure interfaces inside the container.
+Without additional configuration, the container is completely isolated from the host networking stack.

 ### Bridge Network Driver

 The `bridge` network driver is a simple to use, simple to troubleshoot and simple to understand network driver, which